Marathon Training: What Is Zone 4 / Threshold?

 Why Zone 4 Matters in Marathon Training

 Threshold training is where performance and discipline intersect.
-For marathon runners, Zone 4 develops your ability to run hard without fading.
-It helps you manage lactate, pace evenly and maintain posture when others are breaking down.
+For marathon runners Zone 4 develops your ability to run hard without fading.
+It strengthens your capacity to manage rising lactate, hold even pacing and maintain posture when fatigue begins to build.
+This zone teaches you to stay composed when the pressure rises and helps you bridge the gap between controlled work and race day intensity.

 Top Benefits of Zone 4 Work:

-Teaches your body to handle more intensity before lactate accumulation becomes performance-limiting
+• Raises Lactate Threshold: Teaches your body to handle more intensity before lactate accumulation becomes performance limiting

-Threshold running is a cornerstone of race prep.
-It teaches you to be smart with effort and strong under pressure.
+Threshold running is a cornerstone of marathon preparation.
+It teaches you to stay patient when the effort rises and to stay strong when the final miles demand both control and resilience.

 How to Use Zone 4 in a Marathon Plan